Macaque's Cortical Functional Connectivity Dynamics at the Onset of Propofol-Induced Anesthesia: Results

 \subsection{Profofol First Induces a Decrease in Functional Connectivity:}

-The first remarkable alterations on functional connectivity occurred within 20-25 seconds after the administration of propofol when the average degree of functional brain networks diminished for about 20-25 seconds.
-As it is possible to observe in Figure 1, a decrease in the mean functional connectivity occurred on Delta (0-4Hz), Theta (4-8Hz), Alpha (8-12Hz), and Beta (13-30Hz) frequency bands, almost right after the administration of propofol, which is indicated by the first red vertical line (time=11 minutes), see Figure 1, Sub-Figures 1 to 4.
-The same conclusions can be drawn by analyzing Figure 2, where it is possible to verify the respective period when functional connectivity decreased, see Figure 2, Sub-Figures 12 to 16.
+The first remarkable alterations in functional connectivity occurred within 20-25 seconds after propofol administration when the average degree of functional brain networks diminished for about 20-25 seconds.
+As it is possible to observe in \hyperlink{FIGURE1}{$Figure \cdot 1$}, a decrease in the mean functional connectivity occurred on the Delta (0-4Hz), Theta (4-8Hz), Alpha (8-12Hz), and Beta (13-30Hz) frequency bands almost right after the administration of propofol, which is indicated by the first red vertical line, time=11 minutes (see \hyperlink{FIGURE1}{$Figure \cdot 1$, \mbox{\textit{Sub-Figures 1 to 4}}}).
+The same conclusions can be drawn by analyzing \hyperlink{FIGURE2}{$Figure \cdot 2$}, where it is possible to verify the respective period when functional connectivity decreased (see \hyperlink{FIGURE2}{$Figure \cdot 2$, \mbox{\textit{Sub-Figures 12 to 16}}}).
 As each Sub-Figure corresponds to 5 seconds of neurophysiological records, it is evidenced that this first decrease in functional connectivity lasted for about 20-25 seconds.
-The results shown in Figure 3, reveal large areas of the cortex mainly over the occipital lobe colored in white, thus demonstrate that this cortical region did not have had a resultant Granger causality flow, supposedly due to the absence, or reduced number of connections.
-This result also corroborates with the conclusions obtained from Figures 1 and 2.
+The results shown in \hyperlink{FIGURE3}{$Figure \cdot 3$} reveal large areas of the cortex, mainly over the occipital lobe, colored in white, thus demonstrating that this cortical region did not have a resultant Granger causality flow, supposedly due to the absence or reduced number of connections.
+This result also corroborates the conclusions obtained from Figures 1 and 2.